hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ## Finetune Example
 ### Training on Teyvat Datasets

-We provide the finetuning example on [Teyvat](https://huggingface.co/datasets/Fazzie/Teyvat) dataset, which is created by BLIP generated captions.
+We provide the fine-tuning example on [Teyvat](https://huggingface.co/datasets/Fazzie/Teyvat) dataset, which is created by BLIP generated captions.

 You can run by config `configs/Teyvat/train_colossalai_teyvat.yaml`
 ```